Industry4/MultiPlug.Ext.Hermes/README.md

 ## Functionality

-This Extension, with the use of the [MultiPlug.Ext.Network.Sockets](https://www.nuget.org/packages/MultiPlug.Ext.Network.Sockets/) [MultiPlug Extension](https://www.multiplug.app/) allows you to connect to Upstream and Downstream electronics production equipment (SMT) that are capable of communicating using the IPC-HERMES-9852 ([The Hermes Standard](https://www.the-hermes-standard.info)) messaging standard.
+This Extension, with the use of the [MultiPlug.Ext.Network.Sockets](https://www.nuget.org/packages/MultiPlug.Ext.Network.Sockets/) [MultiPlug Extension](https://www.multiplug.app/) allows you to connect to Upstream and Downstream electronics production equipment (SMT) that are capable of communicating using the IPC-HERMES-9852 messaging standard (https://www.the-hermes-standard.info).

 The modes of operation are Pass Through and SMEMA Gateway: